tonyaldon/foreign-languages/README.md

 # Underway

-I've started making a new english deck from the book [Vocabulaire de l'anglais modern (by Michel Marcheteau, ed.
+I've started making a new english deck from the book [Vocabulaire de l'anglais moderne (by Michel Marcheteau, ed.
 Pocket)](https://www.amazon.es/Vocabulaire-langlais-moderne-Pocket-Langues/dp/2266102796).
 It's a work in progress, find the `csv` file [here](Anglais-Moderne.csv).
-I do it manually with the help of some custom `emacs` commands that you can find in [utils.el](utils.el) file.
+I'm doing it manually with the help of some custom `emacs` commands that you can find in [utils.el](utils.el) file.

 # Contact